robang74/roberto-a-foglietta/319-a-tragedy-in-the-world-of-ufology.md

 You can see the traces of a large agricultural machine delimiting the crop circles and they are crossing it like lines into a notebook, the wheat stalks seem to be bent without breaking like the wicker in the wicker baskets, could it have been the steam that did it?

-Twenty-five years of ufology, and speculations, did not achieve the secret of how to bend without breaking the wheat stalks (&#8202;&#x200D;*using pressurised water vapor, which is a modern variant of*&nbsp;), a technique [¹] known for being used as far back as ten-thousand years ago!
+Twenty-five years of ufology, and speculations by thousands or even hundred-thousands people, did not achieve the secret of how to bend without breaking the wheat stalks (&#8202;&#x200D;*using pressurised water vapor, which is a modern variant of*&nbsp;), a technique [¹] known for being used as far back as ten-thousand years ago!

 In the meanwhile technology made huge progress in every field, like a 2.5" HDD size 20GB weight 100gr. evolved in a 2TB NVMe M.2 SSD weight 10gr.
 Isn't better do science and tech than speculations?
 Sure, it is harder!